The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 - North Adams, Massachusetts

-Rit Dye [linked by editor to product info at Create For Less]works fine.
+Rit Dye [linked by editor to product info at Amazon] works fine.
 As a youngster when Tie dying was the rage, I created many a wonderful eyewatering T shirt!

 Tom H.Tom Haltmeyer